Lasioglossum gotham

-Lasioglossum gotham, commonly known as the Gotham bee, is an extant species of sweat bee native to Eastern and Midwestern United States.
+Lasioglossum gotham, commonly known as the Gotham bee or Gotham metallic-sweat bee, is an extant species of sweat bee native to Eastern and Midwestern United States.

 Description

 The Gotham bee has a greenish-blue body and brown legs and antennae.
 Females are 6.1 to 7.1 mm long, about the size of a sesame seed.
 Males are smaller than females, about 5.26 mm long.
 The Gotham bee has a wide head (1.73 to 1.87 mm wide versus 1.66 to 1.78 mm long).
 Males are bluer in color than females which are more green.
 The Gotham bee can be distinguished from other sweat bees from the pattern of bristles on its abdomen.
 It most closely resembles Lasioglossum zephyrus and Lasioglossum smilacinae.

 Distribution and habitat

 The Gotham bee was first spotted at the Brooklyn Botanic Garden.
 It has since been found throughout the Atlantic coast of the United States, as far south as Georgia.
 A few specimens have been found in the Midwest, and one in Nebraska.
 It nests underground.